MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-logon.md

 2. In the left navigation pane, select the functionality profile that is associated with the retail store.
 3. On the **Functions** FastTab, under **Additional logon authentication options**, set the following options to **Yes** or **No** as appropriate:

-    - **Staff barcode logon** – Set this option to **Yes** if you want your workers to sign in to POS by scanning a barcode.
+    - **Staff bar code logon** – Set this option to **Yes** if you want your workers to sign in to POS by scanning a barcode.
-    - **Staff barcode logon requires password** – Set this option to **Yes** if you want your workers to enter a password when they sign in to POS by scanning a barcode.
+    - **Staff bar code logon requires password** – Set this option to **Yes** if you want your workers to enter a password when they sign in to POS by scanning a barcode.
     - **Staff card logon** – Set this option to **Yes** if you want your workers to sign in to POS by swiping a card.
     - **Staff card logon requires password** – Set this option to **Yes** if you want your workers to enter a password when they sign in to POS by swiping a card.